twolivesleft/codea-air-code/README.md

 ### USB Connection

-If Wi-Fi is not accessible or it is slow, you can connect to Codea over a USB connection using iproxy, a utility part of libusbmuxd (or libimobiledevice).
+If Wi-Fi is not accessible or is slow, you can connect to Codea over a USB connection using iproxy, a utility part of libusbmuxd (or libimobiledevice).

-For Mac and Linux platforms, libusbmuxd can be be installed through Homebrew using `brew install libusbmuxd` (refer to https://brew.sh/ for Homebrew installation).
+For Mac and Linux platforms, libusbmuxd can be installed through Homebrew using `brew install libusbmuxd` (refer to https://brew.sh/ for Homebrew installation).

 Windows executables including iproxy.exe are also available (look for `libimobiledevice windows binaries`).
 Make sure iTunes is installed on your Windows system and that the directory of iproxy.exe is included in your PATH environment variable.